papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Besides the normal troubleshooting that can be performed using the Opsman UI and the kubectl commands, there are numerous troubleshooting processes that can be performed thru the BOSH CLI.

+Note: A number of these are advanced troublshooting operations and should only be performed by experienced customers with

 ### Requirements
 - Access to Pivotal Ops Manager UI with PKS tile deployed
 - SSH Access to Pivotal Ops Manager